 Having fun by doing things frugally does not mean that you have to hate your life.
 Lets please not confuse frugal with cheap.
 I will not just stay inside and look at a blank wall 24 hours a day just to save money.
 There are so many things that you can do out there that don’t require much money.

-Today’s post will be all about the many frugal and low-cost activities that you can do.
-I also have a post dedicated to the many fun and frugal things to do in St. Louis that I have been working on.
-Hopefully I can crank that one out before FinCon!
+Today’s post will be all about the many frugal and low-cost activities that you can do, including some free summer activities for your family, children, and friends as well.
+Below are several fun, frugal, and free activities for you to try out.
+I also have a post dedicated to the many fun and frugal things to do in St. Louis for you to check out if interested.

-Kayaking does not have to be a lot of money.
+Kayaking does not have to be a lot of money and because of this it is one of the first of the free activities that we will be discussing today.
 At many parks, you are able to rent a kayak for maybe $10 a day.
 And if you already have your own, then it is free.
 You can look for a great deal, or score a used one on sites such as Craigslist.

 I’m going to guess that there is at least somewhere around where you live where you can go for a hike.
 There is a park right up the street for us where we can go for a hike and it’s great!